Ramana Maharshi – the nectar of spiritual achievement was his daily taste

 Ramana Maharishi

 The way of researching the nature of the self proposed by him is introspection (JNANA, knowledge).
-It aims to eliminate the identification of the Self with the physical body and everything related to it, including the mind.
+It aims to remove the identification of the Self with the physical body and everything related to it, including the mind.
 What remains is pure existence, pure consciousness and pure bliss (SAT – CIT – ANANDA).

-Maharishi was a being full of compassion, gentleness and humility
+Maharishi was a being full of compassion, gentleness, and humility

 He left his physical body for good on April 14, 1950, in the lotus position.
-It is said that at that moment a comet crossed the sky and set behind mount Arunachala.
+It is said that at that moment a comet crossed the sky and set behind Mount Arunachala.

 Grace was given in silence

-His disciples report that initiation was given in silence, and the highest teaching consisted, for those who were able to receive it, precisely in the presence of Ramana Maharishi.
+His disciples relate that initiation was given in silence, and the highest teaching consisted, for those who were able to receive it, precisely in the presence of Ramana Maharishi.
 Being around him, in silence, one could directly experience Self-realization.

 „Bhagavan era rezemat pe canapea iar eu ședeam în primul rând din fața sa.
 S-a ridicat cu fața spre mine și, cu ochi scrutători, a sfredelit în mine pătrunzându-mă adânc, cu o intensitate pe care nu o pot descrie.
 Era ca și cum ochii lui ar fi spus: «ți s-a spus deja; de ce nu ai realizat asta până acum?» și apoi liniște, o pace adâncă, o ușurare și o fericire indescriptibilă.